 - If I’m using a topping, I like to put it on the warm cake so that it melts into the cake.

 - Speaking of toppings, I give you permission to go wild!
 Suggestions include chopped walnuts or pecans, canned icing, whipped cream, creamy peanut butter (or any nut butter), custard, and a scoop of vanilla ice cream.
+But remember if you are wanting low carb and low sugar, keep it simple.

 - You can also top it with a super simple sugar glaze.
 Combine 1/4 cup sugar (or brown sugar), 1 1/2 tablespoons of butter, 1/4 teaspoon of vanilla extract, and a small splash of milk in a microwave-safe bowl.
 Microwave for 30 seconds to 1 minute and then immediately pour your vanilla glaze over your mug cake.